tomhrr/cosh/doc/all.md

 where calling out to an executable will lead to faster processing when compared with relying on the shell language alone.

+Floating-point numbers are parsed as strings, so that chained accessors function as expected with `get`.
+Strings will be converted to floating-point numbers as required anyway, but `float` can be used to convert strings to actual floating-point numbers if that is necessary for some reason.

 There are likely to be many bugs and problems with the implementation here, and the performance isn't spectacular.
 The code could do with some tidying, too.